 <img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612747589493&amp;pd[em]=<hashed_email_address>&amp;noscript=1">

-UDL: Providing Multiple Means for Representation
+UDL: Designing Multiple Means of Representation

 Katie Novak